Quantum-safe encryption

 • Crypto-agility and early action are the defining traits of organisations leading on quantum-safe security.

 Quantum-safe encryption is one of the most urgent and overlooked challenges in enterprise security today.
+Trust is the lifeblood of the digital economy.
 Every time you send an email, enter card details for a bank transfer, or log into a corporate network, encryption is silently working in the background to keep that transaction safe.
 For decades, cryptographic standards like RSA and Diffie-Hellman have been the bedrock of digital security.
 Quantum computing could leave that bedrock in tatters.

 quantum-safe encryption diagram showing how a quantum computer breaks RSA encryption using Shor's algorithm and the harvest now decrypt later attack strategy